garrettheath4/pantry-tracker/README.md

 # pantry-tracker

 A web app that helps you track what groceries you have in your pantry and fridge so you know what you might be low on when you go to the store.

 ## Installation

+You'll need Node.js to build the React UI and Python 3 to run the server.
+Installing Python 3 is easy:

 ```bash
 sudo apt install python3